odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights/_index.md

         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/half-day-tour-of-old-delhi-by-metro-and-rickshaw/
         content: >-
           A half-day tour to Old Delhi using the modern Metro and the traditional cycle rickshaw.
-The Metro brings you to the heart of Old Delhi in just a few minutes, to visit the magnificent Jama Masjid mosque, India's largest.
+The Metro brings you to the heart of Old Delhi in just a few minutes, to visit the magnificent Jama Masjid mosque, India’s largest.
 You then use walk and ride cycle rickshaws through the fascinating maze of narrow streets around the main street of Old Delhi, Chandni Chowk, a bustling jumble of craft shops, traders, mosques and temples.

           At one end of this street is the huge Red Fort, the symbol of Delhi, which contains within it palaces and impressive public buildings.